XinyiYS/CollaborativeFairFederatedLearning/pytorch/README.md

 ## This is dedicated to pysyft and pytorch for fair and private FL.

+- [ ] Add in no-pretrain model directly, to avoid repeated re-run of pretrain = 0
+- [ ] Add in other datasets to test MLP
+- [ ] Communication efficiency consideration
+- [ ] Heterogenuous models setting for predictions allocation on a public validation set
+- [ ] Imbalanced class numbers setting

 ### Example on MNIST
 - [x] CNN
 - ~~[x] Shapley value using test acc~~